TannFhongg/Raspberry-Pi-AI-Vision-Desk-Assistant/README.md

 ## Future Improvements

-- Add a result history log instead of only `latest_result.txt`
+- Add result history instead of only the latest saved output
 - Add GPIO feedback LED or buzzer
-- Add OCR-first preprocessing presets
+- Add optional live preview or captured-image confirmation screens
-- Add offline fallback analysis options
+- Move long-running analysis into a fuller background job model